bflaven/BlogArticlesExamples/markdown-memo-for-a-Goldfish-Memory-with-buffer-full/README.md

 <a id="markdown_9"></a>
 ### Horizontal Rule
-Useless to me, found it ugly too in HTML and so in markdown but I cannot pretend that I did use it!``` Three or more...
+Useless to me, found it ugly too in HTML and so in markdown but I cannot pretend that I did use it!

 ---